Drvar: Economy

 Drvar was already well known in the Austrian-Hungarian era due to the high-quality wood coming from that area.
 The Drvar area is still one of the largest logging and wood-processing environments in BiH.
 One of the major problems in this area is the widespread corruption connected to this wood-processing industry.
 It is estimated that during 2004 about 110,000m ^{3} of wood 'disappeared'.
 Average price of 1m ^{3} of timber (second class) is about 100 BAM (100 Convertible Marks = 49.5 Euros).

 Features

-"Desant na Drvar" is a movie made about the German attack on Drvar.
-There are still some locations in area, which were heavily fought over in that period, that still seem to be untouched by time.

 Famous landmarks include "Tito's Cave" and the so-called "Citadel".
 At the latter mentioned location one can find an Austro-Hungarian cemetery (in a very poor state) which may contain an unknown number of German soldiers buried after the attack of 1944.
 There is also a Roman road sign (~100 AD).
 Another one can be found on the way to Bosanski Petrovac near Zaglavica.

 Drvar is also renowned for its local rakija, a type of plum or cranberry brandy, originating in Serbia but popular all over the Balkans.